-- To increase the FTE hours of the homeless liaison designated under McKinney-Vento; - To assign building-level contacts (particularly in highly impacted schools); - To increase specialized support staffing, such as counselors, social workers, and others who are specifically trained in outreach and services for students experiencing homelessness; and - To provide transportation services to ensure access to after-school or summer learning and enrichment programs.
+- To increase the FTE hours of the homeless liaison designated under McKinney-Vento; - To assign building-level contacts (particularly in highly impacted schools); - To increase specialized support staffing, such as counselors, social workers, and others who are specifically trained in outreach and services for students experiencing homelessness; and

-27 ESSER I, ESSER II, GEER I, and GEER II funds are specifically authorized to be used for activities authorized under McKinney-Vento.
-Although ARP ESSER funds are not specifically authorized for that purpose, they may be used for any activity allowable under the Impact Aid program under Title VII of the ESEA, which includes allowable activities under McKinney-Vento.
+10 ESF-SEA and ESF-Governor funds may be used for activities authorized under McKinney-Vento.
+Similarly, ARP-OA SEA funds may be used for any activity allowable under the Impact Aid program under Title VII of the ESEA, which includes allowable activities under McKinney-Vento.